 Due to training, natural ability, and years of practice, appellate counsel excel at legal research and analysis, which are important to success at all stages of an appellate case.
 They are also interested in and follow legal developments and trends in their jurisdiction and sometimes even across the country, which can be valuable in assessing and reassessing a case.
 All of these organic developments can often become the building blocks of arguments.
 Finally, appellate attorneys’ ability to distill and explain legal philosophy and principles is more than just a fascinating talent; it is essential to winning over the justices who will be hearing your appeal.

 A Persuasive Voice

 Lastly, appellate counsel are talented and passionate advocates.
 They are storytellers who understand the value of developing a roadmap for each case and staying on it.
 They are respectful when presented with questions and even challenges of their position by the opposing counsel or the bench.
 But they do not give in or give up on your case.

 Partnering with the Best Appellate Attorneys in Houston

 When you are trying to figure out how to navigate the appeals process, you will need Texas lawyers who have the right skills and experience to help you.
-Houston attorneys Seth Kretzer and James Volberding have worked on countless Texas appeals for more than thirty years.
+Houston attorney Seth Kretzer have worked on countless Texas appeals for more than thirty years.
 Contact our firm today through our website or by phone at 713-775-3050 to discuss your concerns.